top of page

 For time-poor professionals, this is where most organisations get caught out.

 Most data breaches do not happen because people do not care.
-They happen because people forget, rush, or assume.
+They occur because people forget, rush, or assume.

 A single training session cannot protect against habits that develop months later.
 Real compliance comes from regular reminders and reinforcement.

-All of these change how data is handled day to day.
+All of these changes affect how data is handled daily.
 If training does not evolve alongside them, staff are left guessing.
 That is when mistakes happen.

 Short, regular GDPR refreshers help teams apply the rules to real situations, not outdated examples.